BEROCHLU/openai-cli-chatbot/README.md

 ## Configuration
 - **MODEL**: Choose your preferred OpenAI model, such as `gpt-4.1`, `o4-mini` or `gpt-4.5-preview`.
 - **TEMPERATURE**: Higher means more creativity but less reproducibility; lower means more consistency and reproducibility.
 - **REASONING_EFFORT**: Higher means the model will take more time to process your request, and the more tokens it will consume.
-This parameter can only be used with reasoning models.
+This parameter is ignored except for reasoning models.

 ## Note
 - **max_completion_tokens**: The maximum value is set depending on the model.